Important Things to Remember

 If you are charged with an offence, you will not necessarily be found at fault for insurance purposes.

 Yes.
 The circumstances of an accident may show that more than one driver was partly at fault.

 This depends on a number of factors.
-I would suggest that you discuss this with your Broker, Agent or insurance representative who will be in a better position to advise on your particular case.
+Your Broker, Agent or insurance representative can advise you on your particular case.